-The Xealth investment by Providence rolled out of the system’s strategy of identifying “big needle–moving” challenges, problems or opportunities, and then figuring out the best way to try to solve them, said Aaron Martin, executive vice president and chief digital innovation officer with Providence St. Joseph Health.
+The Xealth investment by Providence rolled out of the system’s strategy of identifying “big needle–moving” challenges, problems or opportunities, and then figuring out the best way to try to solve them, says Aaron Martin, executive vice president and chief digital innovation officer with Providence St. Joseph Health.

 The first step is to see if the company already owns the technology that can solve that problem.
 If it doesn’t own it, it looks for best-of-breed companies that solve the problem, and sometimes invests.
-“If we don’t already own it, and we can’t find it in the market, then we’ll build it,” and Xealth is the first example of doing that, he said.
+“If we don’t already own it, and we can’t find it in the market, then we’ll build it,” and Xealth is the first example of doing that, he says.

 Martin says that spinning the company out as a commercial offering is almost a necessity to keep the health system relevant and competitive with other offerings.
 “You don’t want it to become stale technology. ...
 You’ve seen this over and over and over again with health systems that built technology that don’t get out in the market and compete.”